 Suffering from cancer during pregnancy is uncommon but may sometimes happen.
 The major problem for a pregnant woman that has to endure cancer is the delay in the diagnosis of the illness.
 It’s estimated that there’s one pregnant woman with cancer in every 1,000 pregnancies.
 Only in Spain 120 cases of pregnant woman with cancer are diagnosed every year.

 The delay in detecting cancer has as a consequence that when the diagnosis comes, the illness is at a more advanced stage.
-It’s vital that the pregnant woman knows the risk and pays special attentions to the changes produced during gravidity, especially in the mammary glands, to make sure that are those typical of pregnancy.
+It’s vital that the pregnant woman knows the risk and pays special attention to the changes produced during pregnancy, especially in the mammary glands, to make sure that are those typical of pregnancy.

 Pregnancy does not worsen the prospects of getting over cancer.
 According to some studies the survival prospects of pregnant and not pregnant women are similar when the illness is diagnosed at the same state.
 A delay in the diagnosis between 3 to six months increases the risk of metastasis approximately in 5 to 10%.